Marc Dreier: Chapter 11 bankruptcy

-On March 26, 2009, an auction held at the law office sold most of the firm's furnishings and accoutrements at rock bottom prices, with the exception for Dreier's furniture and paintings.
+On March 26, 2009, an auction held at the law office sold most of the firm's furnishings and accoutrements at rock bottom prices, with the exception of Dreier's furniture and paintings.

-On June 17, 2009, his two neighboring oceanfront homes in Southampton/East Quogue, New York were scheduled to be auctioned for possibly up to $12.5 million.

 On July 21, 2009, his 34th floor, 3000 sqft four-bedroom, five-bathroom Manhattan apartment, with massive outdoor terrace, was sold at auction for $8.2 million, about $2 million less than the $10.43 million he paid in 2007.

 Chapter 7 involuntary bankruptcy

 Sheila Gowan, the trustee overseeing the liquidation of the law firm, filed a Chapter 7 involuntary bankruptcy petition for Dreier on January 26, 2009.
 Wachovia Bank National Association and the bankruptcy estate of 360networks Inc also joined Gowan in the involuntary petition as creditors.
 The three said they were owed about $88.5 million.

 Fortress Investment Group LLC, a private-equity and hedge-fund manager, lost $125.7 million buying phony promissory notes supposedly issued by Solow Realty & Development Co..
-Elliott Management Corporation., a hedge-fund firm, lost $101.1 million.
-Eton Park Capital Management LP lost $84.4 million; Perella Weinberg Partners, $46 million; Concordia Advisors LLC, $22.3 million; Novator Partners, $20 million; and Meyer Ventures LLC, $13.4 million.
+Hedge-fund firm Elliott Management Corporation lost $101.1 million; Eton Park Capital Management LP lost $84.4 million; Perella Weinberg Partners, $46 million; Concordia Advisors LLC, $22.3 million; Novator Partners, $20 million; and Meyer Ventures LLC, $13.4 million.

-Dreier owed more than $40-million to various creditors, including many of the firm's own lawyers.
-Chapter 7 Trustee Salvatore LaMonica, who was in charge of Dreier's bankruptcy case in the personal liquidation proceeding initiated by several creditors, went to bankruptcy court, seeking permission to hire an auctioneer to sell off Dreier's three properties: The Upper East Side apartment, and the two neighboring properties in the Hamptons.
+Dreier owed more than $40-million to various creditors, including many of the firm's lawyers.
+Chapter 7 Trustee Salvatore LaMonica, who was in charge of Dreier's personal bankruptcy case asked the bankruptcy court for permission to hire an auctioneer to sell off Dreier's three properties: the Upper East Side apartment and the two neighboring properties in the Hamptons.

 In popular culture

 Unraveled, which includes interviews with Dreier and his son while Dreier awaited sentencing, was shown in the UK on BBC 4 on September 5, 2012, under the title "The $750 Million Thief", as a 1-hour 20 minute documentary in BBC-TV's series "Storyville".

-American Greed, Episode 48, Hedge Fund Imposter, profiled Marc Dreier and his crimes.
+American Greed, Episode 48, "Hedge Fund Imposter", profiled Marc Dreier and his crimes.

-Marc Dreier's only television interview aired in 2009 on 60 Minutes titled, “The Swindler,” which was hosted by Steve Kroft.
-Dreier notes that he thought he would be featured on 60 minutes for something good that he had done, not for something bad.
+Marc Dreier's only television interview aired in 2009 on 60 Minutes titled "The Swindler", which was hosted by Steve Kroft.
+Dreier notes that he thought he would be featured on 60 Minutes for something good that he had done, not for something bad.
 Kroft asks Dreier a question that was asked of Bernie Madoff, who many people find similarities with, about how someone could have kept up a scam for so long.
 Dreier noted that he had multiple stressors simultaneously that kept up his focus: the scam, a legitimate law business (funded by the scam), and his work as a practicing attorney.